Asqatasun/Asqatasun/documentation/en/30_Contributor_doc/Engine/Heritrix_configuration.md

 ### The WriterProcessor

 The original "WarcWriterProcessor" has been replaced by the "TanaguruWriterProcessor".
-This module is specific and corresponds to tanaguru's crawl needs.
+This module is specific and corresponds to asqatasun's crawl needs.
 It converts the results of successful fetches (raw data) to tanaguru-like Web-resources and Contents.

 Two properties are needed to define this processor